-Which brings me to another interesting feature; you can share your templates / bundles with other users or clients, so your templates will show op in their library too.
+Which brings me to another interesting feature; you can share your templates / bundles with other users or clients, so your templates will show up in their library too.

 It’s also possible to export templates as a json file that you can import onto another Bricks site, but that’s not necessary because of the feature above.

-You can also save your sections as a template, but you can’t save rows or columns in the library.
-You can save individual elements as global elements though, which will be saved in the elements panel.
+You can also save your containers as a template, and you can save individual elements as global elements, which will be saved in the elements panel.
 If you save an element as global, changes made to that element will reflect everywhere it’s used on your website.
 So if you save a contact button as a global element and at some point you decide to change the background color of that button, it will change the background color of all (global) contact buttons throughout your site.

 Bricks comes with about 70 pre-designed templates in 3 styles (bundles), which is a little shy compared to the competition.
 However, that amount will grow in time.